do-gooder/esphome_modbus_RCT_Power/README.md

 Then set the "RS485 Betriebsmodus" to "Modbus Master" under Gerät --> Einstellungen -> Schnittstelle --> RS485.
 The "RS485 Adresse" must be greater than 0 (e.g. 1).

+## Wiring

+Look in the manual for your inverter and search for RS485.
+The X102 connection on the communication board should be the correct one.
+It is also labelled RS485.

+**ATTENTION, HIGH VOLTAGE --> Check what is required to ensure that the modules are disconnected from the inverter and that the battery and fuse are switched off if necessary.
+The inverter must not be energised!**

 ## ToDo

 - According to the documentation, it is also possible to write values.
 This still needs to be worked out
 - Create documentation
 - Implement "Bitmask value.
 Event fields."
 - Create python script to enable modbus
+- Wiring picture

 ## External Links

 [RS485 Communication with external devices v.1.2](https://downloads.vodnici.net/uploads/wpforo/attachments/536/6706-RCTPowerRS485Communication.pdf)